Frequently Asked Questions

 Permitted Uses

-Can I extract one of the videos from the DVD to use as part of another project?
+Can I extract a video from a product to use as part of another project?

 Can I reprint still figures from one of the videos in my own publications or reports?